mikeyh30/nanowire-simulation/README.md

 # Simulations of transport properties of a nanowire in a magnetic field

 This repository contains code for performing simulations of an InAs nanowire using the kwant package.
+It is a continuation of the work done in <https://github.com/dk1713/Nanowire>.

 ## Setup